protubero/beanstore/README.md

 ### Fulltext Search Plugin

-The class `BeanStoreSearchPlugin` adds full text search capability to the BeanStore lib.
+The `BeanStoreSearchPlugin` provides customizable full text search capability.
+You can determine for each entity whether it should be indexed and which text should be indexed.
+For each entiuty, an individual mapping of an instance onto a text to be indexed is determined.

+The index is build at load time and is kept in memory.
+That's why you can easily change the logic to quickly find the best settings.

 ```java
 // configure full text search